gridcoin-community/Gridcoin-Research/doc/build-macos.md

         make check

+4. To have terminal give full readout if desired:

+        make V=1 -j #number_of_cores_whatever >& build.log

-4. You can also create a .dmg that contains the .app bundle (optional):
+5. You can also create an .app and .dmg that can be found in /Gridcoin-Reasearch:

         make deploy

-5. To have terminal give full readout if desired:

-        make V=1 -j #number_of_cores_whatever >& build.log
+6. Testnet operating info is found at [Using-Testnet](http://wiki.gridcoin.us/OS_X_Guide#Using_Testnet).
+   To open the app in testnet mode:

+        open -a  /your/path/to/gridcoinresearch.app --args -testnet